Nikola Kavaja: Military and intelligence career

 Early in his life, Kavaja served in the Yugoslav Air Force (RV i PVO), a branch of the Yugoslav People's Army (JNA), studying at the Air Force Academy in Pančevo where he rose to the rank of second lieutenant.
 Later he grew disillusioned with the communist regime that controlled FPR Yugoslavia, and joined a secret anti-communist group.
 In June 1953, as part of his clandestine activities, he sabotaged gas tanks at the Sombor airport.
 He evaded arrest, and a man who was not involved in the explosion was tried and executed.
 When his commander in the secret group was arrested, he deserted the air force.
 He was arrested by Yugoslav authorities while attempting to cross the border into Austria; however, after serving four years of an 18 1/2-year prison sentence, Kavaja escaped and finally made it to Austria.
 There, he was detained by Austrian authorities and transferred to an American Army base.
 After seven months of investigation by American authorities who suspected him of ties to the KGB, Kavaja began to carry out missions for the CIA against Yugoslavia and the USSR, including "sabotage, spying, exposing double agents, assassinations."
-In the 1960s he was living in Paterson, New Jersey making a living as an steel fabricator and good friends with famed criminal authority Vojislav Stanimirović and his son Pavle Stanimirović.
+In the 1960s he was living in Paterson, New Jersey, making a living as a steel fabricator and good friends with famed criminal authority Vojislav Stanimirović and his son Pavle Stanimirović.

 According to Kavaja, one of his major assignments from the CIA was to assassinate Josip Broz Tito, president of Yugoslavia.
 Tito traveled to Brazil and Kavaja followed, but the chance to kill the leader was foiled when Tito stayed indoors for his entire stay.
 Kavaja followed Tito from Brazil to Chile, Mexico, and the United States.
 Upon arrival in the United States, he and his companions had to be especially careful because he was wanted by the FBI, which did not always share sources with the CIA.
 Kavaja claimed that in 1971, he staked out Camp David (near Thurmont, Maryland), disguised as a Maryland State Trooper, in order to kill Tito, who was visiting United States President Richard Nixon.
 Once again, he was foiled when Tito stayed indoors.